Garages questions and answers

 No - Housing Benefit does not cover rental for garages or stores.

-You can hopefully find the information you need in these pages.
-However, if you need to speak to somebody, please call 01293 438354.
+The garages and stores pages should provide you with all the information you need.
+However, if you need to speak to somebody, call 01293 438354.

 We aim to complete applications within seven working days.